itsallcode/white-rabbit/README.md

     1. Select menu Reports > Project report
     1. Click the "Export to pmsmart" button

+#### Optional configuration settings

+Optionally you can configure pmsmart plugin to skip transfer of a comment for each activity.

+For each activity in WhiteRabbit you can enter a comment.
+By default pmsmart plugin transfers these comment to pm-smart.
+As the web ui is quite slow, transfer of comments can take a while.
+If you want to speed-up pm-smart export by skipping transfer of comments you can add an optional property to WhiteRabbit configuration file.

+    ```properties
+    pmsmart.transfer.comments = false
+    ```

 ### <a name="development"></a>Development

 #### Clone and configure